-- Definition of Accounting Estimates Amendments to IAS 8 - Disclosure Initiative: Accounting Policies Amendments to IAS 1 Presentation of Financial Statements - Deferred Tax Related to Assets and Liabilities Arising from a Single Transaction Amendments to IAS 12 Income Taxes a) Basis of consolidation i) Business combinations
+- IFRS 17 Insurance Contracts - Definition of Accounting Estimates Amendments to IAS 8 - Disclosure Initiative: Accounting Policies Amendments to IAS 1 Presentation of Financial Statements - Deferred Tax Related to Assets and Liabilities Arising from a Single Transaction Amendments to IAS 12 Income Taxes a) Basis of consolidation i) Business combinations

-8. Significant accounting policies
+8. Material accounting policies

-The significant accounting policies set out below have been applied consistently to all periods presented in these consolidated financial statements by the Group entities.
+The material accounting policies set out below have been applied consistently to all periods presented in these consolidated financial statements by the Group entities.